How the Gilgo Beach serial killer turned the Long Island shore into a graveyard

 Within a matter of days, the remains of three more victims were found close by.

-By spring 2011, the remains of a total of 10 victims had been found including eight women, a man, and a toddler.
+By spring 2011, the remains of a total of 10 victims had been found – eight women, a man, and a toddler.

 However, an independent autopsy commissioned by her family ruled that she died by strangulation and her mother believes she was murdered.